IN BED WITH ALEC BALDWIN

 With each day, my walking shoes squeaked louder and louder, reminding me of the aching feet I was trying to ignore.
 Jenny giggled at the sound; Kat was unstoppable.
 Up and down the stairs we traipsed, into the suffocating heat of the subways.

 ‘Here, Sis.
 Squash in,’ Jenny indicated a space between them on the seat.

 ‘Pull closer together,’ Kat held up the iPhone to take ‘selfies’.

 ‘Oooh, we look awful,’ Jenny and I both laughed at the photos.
-We flipped the iPhone camera to reverse and preened ourselves in the image, patting at our damp, dishevelled hair.
+We flipped the iPhone camera to reverse and preened ourselves in the image, patting at our damp, disheveled hair.
 Then we re-emerged on the streets, taking in breaths of slightly less hot air—and a new diorama.

 Night-time along with the glitz, brought cold drinks and the cool depths of the theatre.
 T-shirted, photo-opping Newfies bussed down from Gander, swelled the ranks of theatre-go-ers at Come From Away.
 Another show, Respect gave voice through music, to the history of women’s rights.

 At those times, I felt a twinge, recalling the London theatre trips Jenny and I had taken with our mother, in our girlhood.
 Our mother had loved those all-singing-all-dancing musicals.
 Until recently, I didn’t know she had performed herself.
 That was before she left Liverpool, home of the Cunard Line with its direct passage to New York—where she didn’t go.
 That was before marriage and immigration cancelled her stage-struck dreams.